Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

-Below, in Theorem~\ref{thm:main-convergence}, we establish the existence of a certain class of \emph{irregular affine processes} on the cone of positive self-adjoint trace-class operators, where the drift is governed by the Lyapunov operator of the Laplacian.
-We show in Theorem~\ref{thm:heat-affine-model} that this operator-valued process is well-suited for modeling the instantaneous covariance process of forward curve dynamics and that the joint model, henceforth called the \emph{heat-modulated affine model}, satisfies the affine transform formula~\eqref{eq:affine-transform-intro}.
+Below, in Theorem~\ref{thm:main-convergence}, we establish the existence of a certain class of \emph{irregular affine processes} on the cone of positive self-adjoint Hilbert--Schmidt operators, where the drift is governed by the Lyapunov operator of some unbounded coercive operator, as e.g. the Laplacian, under the compact-containment condition Assumption~\ref{assump:cV-compact-containment}.
+Under additional parameter assumptions we also obtain trace-class regularity.
+We show in Theorem~\ref{thm:heat-affine-model} that this operator-valued process is well-suited for modeling the instantaneous covariance process of forward curve dynamics and that, under the $H$-valued stochastic-integrability condition for the forward equation (the affine Feynman--Kac martingale identity for the limiting covariance process is no longer assumed: it is established in Proposition~\ref{prop:affine-fk}), the joint model, henceforth called the \emph{heat-modulated affine model}, satisfies the affine transform formula~\eqref{eq:affine-transform-intro}.
+The latter martingale condition is automatic for the finite-dimensional Galerkin systems and is verified explicitly in the Ornstein--Uhlenbeck/BNS specialization considered below.

-The heat modulated affine model $(f_{t}, \sigma^{2}_{t})_{t \geq 0}$ is also numerically tractable, as it allows for finite-rank approximations $(f_{t}^{d}, \sigma_{t}^{2,d})_{t \geq 0}$, where $(\sigma_{t}^{2,d})_{t \geq 0}$ denotes an affine process on positive operators of rank $d$.
-Moreover, these finite-rank approximations satisfies a similar affine transform formula to~\eqref{eq:affine-transform-intro}, with $\Phi(\cdot, u_{1}, u_{2})$, $\psi_1(\cdot, u_{1}, u_{2})$, and $\psi_2(\cdot, u_{1}, u_{2})$ replaced by their respective spectral Galerkin approximations of rank $d$.
-This result is detailed in Theorem~\ref{thm:finite-dim-approx-ScoV}, where we also provide explicit convergence rates for the finite-rank approximation of affine stochastic covariance models.
-Furthermore, we examine the robustness of pricing options written on electricity forward curves with respect to these finite-rank approximations in Corollary~\ref{cor:robustness}.
-General robustness results for approximations of the instantaneous covariance in Hilbert space-valued stochastic covariance models were discussed in~\cite{BE24}. {}